jeksterslabds/jeksterslabRdoc/README.md

 <!-- badges: end -->

-The goal of `jeksterslabRdoc` is to provide useful utility functions to support writing using the `Jekdoc` markup language.
+The goal of `jeksterslabRdoc` is to provide useful utility functions to support writing documents using the `Jekdoc` markup language.

 ## Installation